 We have been breeding quality Bichons, Shih Tzu's and Shichon(TeddyBears) since 2001.

-Our Parent Bichons are AKC registered and our Shih Tzu Parents CKC.
+Our foundation Bichons were AKC registered and our Shih Tzu Parents CKC and AKC.
 All of our dogs are house dogs and pets.

 The puppies are family raised.
 Handled and played with by all.
 We work at temperament development in order to have a pet that is a companion to all ages.
 Our entire family is involved in the care and training of our dogs and puppies.